CBUT-DT: Programming

 CBUT currently produces a number of programs for CBC Television.
 Portions of Marketplace are produced at CBUT, as were portions of the program Hemispheres, the now-cancelled national version of Canada Now and the late-night independent film program ZeD.

 Sports programming

 CBUT presents Vancouver Canucks hockey games when Canucks games are featured on CBC Television's Hockey Night in Canada NHL package produced by Sportsnet, the regional TV and radio rightsholder for the Canucks.
 Additionally, CBUT presents the Winter and Summer Olympics as part of CBC's rights deal with the International Olympic Committee.

-Locally produced programs formerly aired on CBUT

-Some of these programs were also seen on the CBC network, either regionally or nationally.